Reviews You Can Rely On

 Credit: Ian Nicholson

-For a sub-11-ounce jacket, the Beta is surprisingly durable.
-After using all winter and summer alpine guiding, we found it provides good resistance to tearing or scuffing and is notably tougher than most models of similar or less weight.
-The longevity of its DWR also impressed our review team; even after a full winter and spring, it's still going strong.
-Besides the Beta's outer tight-knit exterior face fabric, it offers several features that increase this model's overall durability.
-There aren't any seams on the shoulders, which is typically the first place seam tape will pull back due to the pressure of shoulder straps and abrasion.
-Additionally, the seam tape used on this product is the thinnest in the review; this saves weight and makes it less prone to peeling after extended use.
+The longevity of its FC0 DWR finish also impressed our review team, saying “Even after a full winter and spring, it's still going strong, though I needed to wash it frequently to keep its water resistance at its best.”
+Besides the Beta's tight-knit exterior fabric, it offers several features that increase its overall durability.
+For example, there are no seams on the shoulders, which is typically the first place seam tape will pull back due to the pressure of shoulder straps and abrasion.
+By adjusting the design overall, the Beta avoids this problem.

 Even with only a minimal storm flap on the inside (and none on the outside), the watertight zipper was impervious to any sort of leakage, even during our hose tests.